Pet Hub

 This suggested that the appeal of flat-faced breeds lies beyond eye contact and may be more closely related to their overall facial structure.

-Interestingly, the survey revealed that enthusiasts of flat-faced breeds were acutely aware of the health problems these dogs face.
+Interestingly, the survey revealed that enthusiasts of flat-faced breeds were very aware of the health problems these dogs face.

-Furthermore, the study found that those who liked flat-faced breeds tended to be younger, had lower levels of education, and had limited professional experience with dogs.
+The study also found that those who liked flat-faced breeds tended to be younger, had lower levels of education, and had limited professional experience with dogs.

 Compared to those who had a neutral or negative view of flat-faced breeds, enthusiasts were more likely to be women and have children.
 They also exhibited higher emotional empathy, suggesting a greater capacity to empathize with the suffering of other living beings.